-- All appointments will be made by phone.
+- Appointments will be made by phone, email or text.

-- Payment will be taken over the phone when appointments are confirmed.
+- Payment will be taken remotely on the day of your dog's session.
 A receipt can be emailed to you.

 - You will receive a reminder by text or email the day before your appointment.

-- Please arrange to arrive a few minutes before your appointment time so your pet can walk around and empty their bowels and bladder before their session.
+- Please arrive 10 minutes before your appointment time so your pet can walk around and empty their bowels and bladder before their session.

-- Keep your dog on a lead, and don't let them mix with other dogs or people.
+- Keep your dog on a lead, and do not let them mix with other dogs or people.

-- Please remember social distancing regulations while at the church, and stay at least 2 meters away from other dog owners or visitors to the graveyard.
+- Adhere to social distancing regulations while at the church, and stay at least 2 meters away from other dog owners or visitors to the graveyard.

 - DO NOT come into the building.
 I will come and collect your dog.

 - There is a "Dog Parking Hook" beside the front door steps.
 A disinfected collar and lead will be waiting for you.
-Put my collar and lead on your dog.
+Put the hydrotherapy collar and lead on your dog.
 Remove your collar and lead or harness.

-- There is a bottle of hand sanitiser gel on the steps for you to use.
+- There is a bottle of hand sanitiser gel beside the steps for you to use.

-- If you would like me to weigh your dog, just let me know beforehand, and I can give you their weight when I return them to you.
+- If you would like me to weigh your dog, just let me know.

-- After their session, I will return your dog to the hook beside the steps at the front door of the church.
+- Your dog will be returned to you at the hook beside the steps at the front door of the church.

 - Re-attach your collar and lead or harness and leave my collar and lead on the hook.

-- I will phone you to arrange another appointment.
+- If it is not possible to arrange the next appointment at the end of your dog's session, I will phone you to arrange another appointment.

 If anyone in your household has symptoms of COVID-19, please do not bring your pet for hydrotherapy until all symptoms have passed, and you have been given the all clear to come out of self isolation.